gnosis/dx-examples-dev/02_use-dx-as-an-oracle/README.md

 This second example starts from the `my-cool-app` code generated after completing the first example.

-# Uses the DutchX as a price oracle
+# Create your own contract
 Now that you have a truffle project that deploys the dx on it's first migration (only in local development), you can add your own ones.